-Pacific Collection is ideally suited to investors whose investment objectives are geared towards the achievement of growth in the value of their savings, and who, in order to achieve this investment objective, are willing to accept an investment strategy involving a high level of volatility and risk in the management of their savings, with a long term investment horizon.
+CHALLENGE Pacific Equity Fund is ideally suited to investors whose investment objectives are geared towards the achievement of growth in the value of their savings, and who, in order to achieve this investment objective, are willing to accept an investment strategy involving a high level of volatility and risk in the management of their savings, with a long term investment horizon.

-Emerging Markets Collection
+CHALLENGE Emerging Markets Equity Fund

-The investment objective of Emerging Markets Collection is to achieve long term capital appreciation by primarily investing in or taking exposures (both long and short) on a global basis to a diversified portfolio of emerging markets equities and equity related securities and currencies, as described below, listed or traded on Recognised Exchanges in the emerging markets.
+The investment objective of CHALLENGE Emerging Markets Equity Fund is to achieve long term capital appreciation by primarily investing in or taking exposures (both long and short) on a global basis to a diversified portfolio of emerging market equities and equity related securities, and currencies as described below, listed or traded on Recognised Exchanges in the emerging markets.

-The Sub-Fund may invest or take exposures directly or indirectly through, for example, collective investment schemes as outlined below which may include exposures to indices of the relevant asset type and/or FDIs (listed or traded on Recognised Exchanges in the emerging markets or over-the-counter).
+The Sub-Fund may invest or take exposures directly or indirectly through financial derivative instruments (listed or traded on Recognised Exchanges in the emerging markets or OTC).